andreashandel/MADAcourse/myresources/Notes_ToDo_Thoughts.md

 * Turn mentions of specific pages on main page into links.

+* Rename the 'modules' folder to 'content' and adjust links.

 * Try to eventually have consistent naming of folders and files: All lowercase, with dashes as separators https://developers.google.com/style/filenames

 * Eventually, each unit should have these sections:
 # Overview